burnsba/getools/audio/Readme.md

 todo:

--! child objects need a list of parent objects that reference them -! reading from .ctl needs to have a context, to track offsets read, so that duplicates can point to the same object
++ child objects need a list of parent objects that reference them
++ reading from .ctl needs to have a context, to track offsets read, so that duplicates can point to the same object
 - naudio_parse_inst needs to support duplicate references
++ helper method to iterate all bank_file child objects and clear `visited` flag
-- writing to .inst needs to have a context so that the same object isn't written more than once (for objects referenced more than once)
++ writing to .inst needs to have a context so that the same object isn't written more than once (for objects referenced more than once)
---- or flag items as visited?
-- writing to .ctl/.tbl needs to have a context so that the same object isn't written more than once (for objects referenced more than once)
++ writing to .ctl/.tbl needs to have a context so that the same object isn't written more than once (for objects referenced more than once)
---- or flag items as visited?

-- tests for int_hash

 - final valgrind check
 - readme writeup